The Lonely Passion of Judith Hearne

-The Lonely Passion of Judith Hearne is a 1987 British drama film made by HandMade Films Ltd. and United British Artists (UBA) starring Maggie Smith and Bob Hoskins.
+The Lonely Passion of Judith Hearne is a 1987 British drama film made by HandMade Films and United British Artists (UBA) starring Maggie Smith and Bob Hoskins.
 It was directed by Jack Clayton (his final theatrical film) and produced by Richard Johnson and Peter Nelson, with George Harrison and Denis O'Brien as executive producers.
 The music score was by Georges Delerue and the cinematography by Peter Hannan.

 The screenplay was by Peter Nelson from the novel Judith Hearne by Northern Irish-Canadian writer Brian Moore.
 The story presents "a character study film about a woman's rage against the Church for her wasted life".
 Moore wrote the novel after leaving Ireland, in part because of the religious conflict there, and was living in Canada.
 The book was published in 1955 and was optioned for the stage and screen almost immediately.
 John Huston optioned it for a film with Katharine Hepburn.
 Director Irvin Kershner planned on casting Deborah Kerr.
 Eventually, Jack Clayton, a Catholic himself, was chosen to direct.
+The end result focuses on Judith Hearne's wasted life, "and while the bittersweet ending gives her back some measure of dignity, we are under no illusions that she has much more to look forward to".

 The cast also features Wendy Hiller, Marie Kean, Ian McNeice, Alan Devlin, Prunella Scales, Sheila Reid, and Aidan Gillen in his first film appearance.
 The novel is set in Belfast, but for the film the story was relocated to Dublin.

+Smith and Hoskins won awards for their portrayals of Hearne and Madden - she, as Best Actress, her fourth BAFTA, and he Best Actor at the Evening Standard British Film Awards, where Smith won jointly the Best Actress award with Billie Whitelaw.

-BBC Radio 4 produced a radio drama adaptation directed by Michael Quinn in 1995.
+In 1995 BBC Radio 4 produced a radio drama adaptation of Moore's novel directed by Michael Quinn.

 Plot

 Dublin, the 1950s.
-Judith Hearne is a lonely, middle-aged, Irish Catholic spinster from a respectable family in distressed circumstances who gives piano lessons independently but is losing pupils.
+Judith Hearne is a lonely, middle-aged, Irish Catholic spinster from a respectable family in distressed circumstances who spent her youth caring for a bossy and unpleasant aunt and as an adult gives piano lessons independently but is losing pupils.
 After moving into a rooming house in Dublin, she meets and becomes attracted to the landlady's widowed brother, the charming James Madden, who has returned from the United States.
-Madden notices her inherited jewellery and believes wrongly that she is reasonably well-off and might invest in his business idea.
+Madden notices her inherited jewellery and believes wrongly that behind a façade of respectable proprietry she is reasonably well-off and might invest in his business idea.
+She thinks that the relationship may become a romance for which she has always yearned.
+The misunderstanding on both sides sets in motion her self-destruction.